mcerven/countries/README.md

 # Countries

 A simple app which lists all countries with possibility to search a single country by code (eg. BR for Brazil).
-This app demonstrates usage of GraphQL.
+This app demonstrates the usage of GraphQL.

 Technologies used:
 - React